thepante/alfs-firefox/README.md

 The idea for this is to have the sidebar always ready to show, without loading its content everytime we hit the button or shortcut, to open it and show us whatever we have there.

-It's quite simply, check it up:
+It's quite simply, check the video right there.

 ## Preferences
 The sidebar can be size you want.
 The _preferences_ are indicated in the `.CSS` itself.
 Search for: